 With every non-compliance from a CQC report there are major costs associated with the corrective actions.
 Reports, meetings, follow up actions, re-training, new documentation and internal audits all before a re-visit by compliance regulators.

 Managing your temperature sensitive storage is easier through automated remote monitoring.
 Excursions can be reported in real-time and acted on immediately.
 Data is recorded and reports can be generated simply, meaning you can be inspection ready at any point.

 With manual systems it’s not possible to determine how long stock has been exposed to unsuitable temperatures.
 So, the only safe option is to bin the stock.
 Examine your loss of stock in medicines for the last 12 months and you can see the savings possible from implementing an automated temperature monitoring system.

 Adding to this the manual activity provides little in the way of trending data to spot potential failures.
-The CQC regularly pick up on this and any missing data, as well as weak processes which mean temperature excursions are not acted upon, resulting in risk to patients.
+The Care Quality Commission (CQC) regularly picks up on this and any missing data, as well as weak processes which mean temperature excursions are not acted upon, resulting in risk to patients.

 Related blog posts

 Why it’s time to empower the world’s 2.9bn deskless workers